one-acre-fund/telerivet-roster-api/README.md

-# telerivet-roster-api
+#
+telerivet - roster - api

+Telerivet - focused bindings
-Telerivet-focused bindings for the Roster API
+for the Roster API

-These scripts are meant to be require()'d as a cloud script module in a Telerivet project to enable simple Roster API calls.
+These scripts are meant to be require()
+'d as a cloud script module in a Telerivet project to enable simple Roster API calls.
 The module handles annoying tasks like:

+*
-* Transparently loading API endpoint and API key from a shared data table
+Transparently loading API endpoint and API key from a shared data table
+    *
+    Persisting state(
-* Persisting state (for example, client credentials) between different javascript runs in a Telerivet logic flow
-* Wrapping HTTP errors into standard javascript errors, wrapping standard javascript errors into Telerivet `$variables`
+        for example, client credentials) between different javascript runs in a Telerivet logic flow * Wrapping HTTP errors into standard javascript errors, wrapping standard javascript errors into Telerivet `$variables`

+##
-## Quickstart
+Quickstart

-1. First, this repository is added as as a ["Cloud Script Module"](https://telerivet.com/dashboard/a/add_script_module) with a given name, like: `ext/roster`. **CAVEAT**: For now, Telerivet cloud script modules must have GLOBALLY unique names.
+1. First, this repository is added as as a["Cloud Script Module"](https: //telerivet.com/dashboard/a/add_script_module) with a given name, like: `ext/roster`. **CAVEAT**: For now, Telerivet cloud script modules must have GLOBALLY unique names.
 Thus, if your co-worker's account already added a module called `ext/roster`, you'll have to create your own name, like `ext/my-own-test-roster`.
 Sorry, we know that's weird.

         1. To use the Roster API in Telerivet "Logic Flows", add a "Run Custom Javascript" Action to the flow with the following lines:

-    ```javascript
+        ``
+        `javascript
     var rosterAPI = require('ext/roster/api');
     catchAll(function() {